delfanbaum/asciidocr/README.md

 ## Usage (Command-Line)

-Here's the usage with the `docx` feature enabled:
+Here's the usage with the all features enabled:

 ```console
 $ asciidocr --help